-All parameters set over the rotary switches as well as parameters in PA1, PA2, PA3 and PA5 parameter levels can be reset to their default settings (WE -> refer to section 12.2), except for the maximum flow temperature and the return flow temperature limits in PA1, PA2, PA3.
+All parameters in parameter levels PA1, PA2 and PA5 set over the rotary switches, except for the maximum flow temperature and the return flow temperature limits in PA1/PA2, can be reset to their default settings (WE).

-- \Rightarrow Switch to configuration and parameter level.
+- Switch to configuration and parameter level.

 - () Set key number 1991.

 - Confirm key number.

-Resetting the parameters to their default values generates the "Err 2" alarm, which is automatically reset shortly after midnight.
+Resetting the parameters to their default values generates an "Err 2" alarm, which is automatically reset shortly after midnight.